Program Overview

 Who is this for?

 The program is intended for programming beginners anywhere at NU (students, staff, and faculty), especially those who are not confident in their computational fundamentals.
-This program is also intended for those who want to reach some level of independent fluency with programming, and are ready to commit an extended period of time to learning with their cohort.
+This program is also intended for those who want to reach some level of independent fluency with programming, and are ready to commit an extended period of time to learning.

 The RDS Python Learning Atelier chooses a different thematic textbook each time it runs, so you should also consider whether the current topic resonates with you.
 If it doesn’t, feel free to send Lawrence Evalyn your suggestions for the next session’s topic.